QuickBlox/q-municate-android/README.md

 ### Step 3.
 LogIn page
 <img src="http://files.quickblox.com/Screenshot_2014-07-03-10-22-42.png" height="400" />&nbsp;

-User can login in the app via Facebook or login as a QuickBlox user.
+User can login in the app via Facebook or login as a QM user.

 #### 3.1.
 Connect with Facebook